The closure ordering conjecture on local Arthur packets of classical groups: Enhanced Shahidi Conjecture

-It is known that the local $L$-parameter for an unramified representation is closed, the above result is consistent with \cite[Theorem 1.5.1]{Art13}.
-For the ABV-packets defined in \cite{CFMMX22}, the analogue of Corollary \ref{phi_0 singleton} is known for general $p$-adic connected reductive groups since the analogue of Conjecture \ref{main conj} has been proved there for these packets using geometric tools.
-See \cite{CFZ21,CFZ22} for the analogous results for unipotent representations of the exceptional group $G_2$.

-For a fixed $\lambda$, the zero orbit is clearly the unique minimal orbit of $V_\lambda$ under the closure ordering.
-It turns out that there is also a unique maximal orbit under this ordering.
+We first recall certain geometric structure on the Vogan varieties.
+Fix an infinitesimal character $\lambda: W_F\to {}^L \RG$ and let $V_\lambda$ be the Vogan variety.
+Under the closure ordering on the set of orbits in $V_{\lambda}$, the zero orbit is clearly the unique minimal orbit.
+On the other hand, it turns out that there is also a unique maximal orbit under this ordering.

 \begin{lemma}[{\cite[Proposition 5.6]{CFMMX22}}] The Vogan variety $V_\lambda$ contains a unique open dense orbit. \end{lemma}

 Following \cite{CFMZ22}, a local $L$-parameter $\phi$ is called open if $C_\phi$ is open in $V_{\lambda_\phi}$.
 The following result describes the basic properties of open parameters.